 During his time as Assistant Dean, Dr. Wallace served as the departmental policy manager for the Office of the Dean of Students.
 His policy work included efforts to simplify language regarding students’ rights and responsibilities.
 In 2011, Dr. Wallace led the effort for the University to become recognized as a campus that promotes First Amendment rights.
 In January of 2012, the University of Mississippi became the 16th campus in the nation to be recognized by the Foundation for Individual Rights in Education (FIRE) as a green-light campus.

 Dr. Wallace earned a BA in Business Administration from the University of Tennessee at Martin, where he also was a student athlete, playing golf at the Division I level.
 After college, Wallace enrolled in graduate school at the University of Mississippi.
 He earned a Masters degree in Higher Education in 2005, and then in 2012 he earned his PhD. in Higher Education.
-He and his wife, April, have one son, Reed Thomas.
+He and his wife, April, have two children, Reed Thomas and Bonnie Grace.